Why Egypt has a Mysterious Love At First Sight Effect on Tourists

 The continuum of time in this land is vast, and its mysteries astound us.

-Egypt is full of treasures from antiquity, but what makes this place shine is the people themselves.
+Egypt is full of treasures from antiquity, but what makes it shine is the people.

 You come as a tourist, but you leave as family.

 While the splendor of Egypt’s history spills over into modern-day life, it casts a spell on your heart and mind.

 The ancient land whispers, stay a while longer, walk my warm sands — while the Egyptian people deliver a boisterous welcome home, Habibi! (dear one).
 You are Egyptian now.